ch33zer/ch33zer.github.io/_posts/2024-01-05-frontend-for-backend-engineers.markdown

 ## Conclusion

-Follow the above simple rules and you
+Follow the above simple rules and you can build the perfect frontend.
+It will be inscrutable, make sense only by you, and entirely unusable on any device but your own.
+True perfection.